Wednesday, April 27, 2022

-In addition to his daily reporting and anchoring, A.C. hosts several highly rated shows including, SportsLocker, seen every Sunday at 10:15 p.m. on WISH-TV.
+In addition to his daily reporting and anchoring, A.C. hosts several highly rated shows, including SportsLocker, seen every Sunday at 10:15 p.m. on WISH-TV.
 During football season, you can also catch him on the Emmy-Award-Winning Countdown to Kickoff Colts pre-game show on Sunday Mornings.
-As one of the most trusted journalists in the state, Calhoun hosts guests on WISH-TV that are committed to making Indianapolis a great sports town and even greater community.
+As one of the most trusted journalists in the state, Calhoun hosts guests on WISH-TV who are committed to making Indianapolis a great sports town and even greater community.

-When he's not on the air Calhoun spends his free time helping others by fundraising to help children in need.
-The AC's Charity Golf Classic has raised on $2 million to promote excellence in inner-youth education.
+When he's not on air Calhoun spends his free time helping others by fundraising to help children in need.
+The AC's Charity Golf Classic has raised more than $2 million to promote excellence in inner-youth education.
 Each year, Calhoun brings together local athletes, celebrities, and business and community leaders in what has now become one of the most successful and popular golf fundraisers in Indiana.

 Dean Peterson has been the head coach of Marian University's cycling team, the most successful program in collegiate cycling history, for sixteen seasons.